Radiation for Melanoma

 - Relieve pain or other symptoms associated with metastasis, which is cancer that has spread

 Of course, these are just some examples.
 Depending on the situation, different forms of radiation therapy may be used.
 Moffitt’s radiation oncologists are experts in a wide range of radiation delivery methods.
-Some techniques that may be used when treating patients with melanoma include three-dimensional computerized radiation therapy (3D CRT), intensity-modulated radiation therapy (IMRT), image-guided radiation therapy (IGRT) and tomotherapy.
+Some techniques that may be used when treating patients with melanoma include three-dimensional computerized radiation therapy (3D CRT), intensity-modulated radiation therapy (IMRT) and image-guided radiation therapy (IGRT).

 To learn more about Moffitt’s Radiation Oncology Program and how radiation therapy is used for melanoma treatment, call 1-888-663-3488, or new patient registration form online.
 No referral is necessary to visit Moffitt Cancer Center and speak with our experienced radiation oncologists and other cancer professionals.